Kamzie/Hayao-Miyazaki---Website/README.md

 # Tribute page for Hayao Miyazaki

-A simple tribute page that celebrates the accomplishments of Hayoa Miyazaki's iconic work at Studio Ghibli.
+A simple tribute page that celebrates the accomplishments of Hayao Miyazaki's iconic work at Studio Ghibli.

 ### Content